agusmafud/battleship/README.md

 - Ships must be straight lines
 - Ships can be placed horizontally or vertically
 - **Ships can be placed in consecutive spaces**
-- **When a ship is destroyed, the attempt feedback includes the type of ship destroyed.**
+- **When a ship is destroyed, the attempt feedback includes the type of ship destroyed**
 - **Each player performs only one attack per turn**

 ## Computer attack algorithm
-For the computer's attack algorithm, a density map is determined that indicates for each space on the board the probability of containing a player's ship.
+For the computer's attack algorithm, a density map is determined that indicates for each space of the board the probability of containing a player's ship.
-This is done by repeating this process for each remaining player ship:
+This is done by repeating the following process for each player ship remaining:
 >  We start in the top left corner, and try placing it horizontally.
 If it fits, we increment a value for each cell it lays over as a 'possible location' in which there could a ship.
 Then we try sliding it over one square and repeating … and so on until we reach the end of the row.
 Then we move down a line and repeat.
 Next we repeat the exercise with the ship oriented vertically.

-If the computer hits a ship, it goes into hunting mode; limiting the possible attacks, to locations that may contain a player's ship, but also one or more of the hit spaces.
+If the computer hits a ship, it goes into hunting mode; limiting the possible attacks to locations that may contain a player's ship, but also one or more of the active hit spaces.
 You can learn more about the algorithm at the following source: http://www.datagenetics.com/blog/december32011/

 ## Future improvements